 This, simply, is a character or a society who, either by training or by intuition, understands the resources and rhythms of nature exceptionally well, and lives accordingly.
 They may be able survive in, or travel through, an apparently forbidding wilderness with ease.
-If they're not an actual Nature Hero
+If they're not an actual Nature Hero, they'll probably be a virtually self-sufficient farmer or gardener, able to coax glorious harvests out of the ground with a single trowel and love (and certainly never with pesticides) and will pontificate about the ancient wisdom of the soil.
+At the very least, they'll be able to experience a simple jaunt through the countryside on a deeper level to any more urban-minded people around them.
+They are, invariably, Nature Lovers.

-requires you to kill the occasional creature, and even if you never take more than you need and have immense respect for the little critters you're roasting over the campfire, this does tends to deter them from gathering around you adoringly while you sing.
+In more Green Aesop works, this overlaps with Friend to All Living Things.
+Usually, however, living In Harmony With Nature requires you to kill the occasional creature, and even if you never take more than you need and have immense respect for the little critters you're roasting over the campfire, this does tend to deter them from gathering around you adoringly while you sing.

 - Definitely the Wolfriders and Sun Folk in ElfQuest, but subverted by the Gliders, who've cut themselves off from nature.
 As for the Go-Backs, they're too busy fighting the trolls to care one way or another.

-- Lord of the Rings.
-Partly by virtue of the quasi-medieval setting, many of the societies and individuals included are depicted In Harmony with Nature in one way or another:
+- The Lord of the Rings.
+Partly by virtue of the quasi-medieval setting, many of the societies and individuals included are depicted In Harmony With Nature in one way or another:

 - Aragorn in the "I can tell you the entire life story of who walked through that hedge and bent that twig" way.

-- The elves in Inheritance Cycle are even more In Harmony with Nature than even Tolkien's elves, to the point that they are a bunch of pompous vegans who use magic to bend nature to their will.
+- The elves in Inheritance Cycle are even more In Harmony With Nature than even Tolkien's elves, to the point that they are almost universally vegetarian and use magic to bend nature to their will.

 - Neville Longbottom, from Harry Potter, is an Herbology prodigy, eventually taking over the Professorship in that subject upon the retirement of Professor Sprout.